maximosipov/actant/readme.txt

     args - Cell array of arguments

   Results (all optional):
-    ts - Structure of timeseries
+    ts - Cell array of timeseries
     vals - Cell array of results

 When method called without arguments, array of function arguments and